 By The Nowsta Team,

 Since the onset of COVID-19, the world has experienced a widespread shift away from centralized workplaces and offices.
-The trend of working from home has created a new business paradigm, pushing employers to creatively and effectively manage their businesses while honoring their employees’ newfound flexibility.
+The trend of working from home has created a new business paradigm, pushing employers to creatively and effectively manage their businesses while honoring their employees’ newfound desire for flex work.